erietz/vim-terminator/README.md

 # About

-This plugin is all about running your code.
+Vim-terminator is all about running your code.
 Out of the box it comes with support for 47 languages.
 Using automatic file type detection, this plugin can

 1. Run your current file in a custom "output buffer"